Dear readers of ADxS.org, please forgive the disruption.

 • Reduced with ADHD2

-• Extraversion correlates with personality traits of other assessment instruments:
+• Extraversion correlates with personality traits from other assessment instruments:

 • Positive emotionality slightly reduced in case of inattention1